ewaldc/My-Book-Live/kernel/precompiled/README.md

 The only kernel that can be used with original WD software is 2.6.32.70.

 ## Validated kernels for use with OEM/original firmware ##
-The only tested pre-compiled kernel which is supported by Debian Lenny is 2.6.32.70.
+The only tested, pre-compiled kernel which is supported by Debian Lenny as included with the original firmware is 2.6.32.70.<br>
 Install as follows (for MBL):
 ```
 cd /